iperez-dev/iperez-dev/README.md

    - Photoshop
    - and others
 4. ❗ Founder of Code for Hope:
-   - Train minority students to become software engineers.
+   - I teach and mentor minority students in their journey as software engineers.
 We learn in-demand tech skills such as HTML, CSS, JavaScript, MongoDB, Express, React, NodeJS, GitHub, and others.
    - Organize our weekly meetup group where we discuss relevant tech topics and current projects.
 <!--END_SECTION:activity-->